aserhat/dynamic-inventory/README.md

 # dynamic-inventory
 A take on Ansible Dynamic Inventory.
 Pulls information from an IAAS for host information and reads in yamls from specific folders for global variables, environment specific variables and site specific variables.
+Using the yamls stored in a git repository allows for versioning changes in files.

 ```
 export ANSIBLE_VAULT_PASSWORD_FILE=/path/to/vault/password/file (eg $CLONE_DIR/mock/vault/vault-pass-d)